Ainfiniti01/NatioID/apps/mobile/docs/README.md

 A secure on-device representation of the user’s identity with profile details and a unique ID code.

 ### 🗳️ Voting Services
 The mobile app provides a user-friendly interface for secure, decentralized participation in elections or public surveys, acting as a mock voting system to demonstrate these capabilities.
+Key features include:
+- Voter registration
+- Election creation & management
+- Live result monitoring
+- Candidate campaign pages
-Register to vote, view active elections, and securely cast your ballot in national or organizational elections.
+- Securely cast your ballot in national or organizational elections.

 ### 📄 Linked Documents
 Ability to manage attached records such as birth certificates, voter cards, and driver’s licenses.